Unleash/unleash-client-symfony/README.md

 ## Twig

 If you use twig you can make use of functions, filter, test and a custom tag.
-The names are generic that's why you can disable any of them in case they would clash with your own function/filters/tests/tags.
+The names are generic, that's why you can disable any of them in case they would clash with your own functions/filters/tests/tags.

 The default is that everything is enabled if twig is installed.